pscedu/psc-wpdocs/neocortex/track1.md

-# Track 1 (ML): Cerebras modelzoo ML models
+# Track 1 (ML): Cerebras Model Zoo ML models
-Corresponds to models already present in version R1.6.0 of the Cerebras modelzoo ML models software.
+Corresponds to models already present in version R1.6.0 of the Cerebras Model Zoo ML models software.

 **Good Match Criteria:** You would be a good match for this track if your research already uses, or could potentially use, any of the following models:
 <table>